 Oily stains require the use of a solvent-based stain remover.
 If you don't have a solvent-based stain remover, apply a heavy-duty liquid detergent like Tide or Persil (these are leading high-performance brands that contain the necessary enzymes to break apart the oil molecules) directly to the stain and work it in by gently rubbing the fabric together with your fingers or using an old soft toothbrush.
 Let the stain remover work on the stain for at least 10 to 15 minutes and then wash as recommended on the care label using the hottest water suggested.

-Of course, many stains caused by red meat are combination stains due to the method of cooking used, recipe and added ingredients.
-You will need to follow specific tips to remove gravy, BBQ sauce or cheese or steak sauce.
+Of course, many stains caused by red meat are combination stains due to the method of cooking used, recipe, and added ingredients.
+You will need to follow specific tips to remove gravy, BBQ sauce, cheese sauce, or steak sauce.

-If the garment is dry clean only, remove any solids by lifting away from the fabric with a dull knife, spoon edge or even the edge of credit card.
+If the garment is labeled as dry clean only, remove any solids by lifting away from the fabric with a dull knife, spoon edge, or even the edge of a credit card.
 Next, blot the stain with a dry white cloth or paper towel.
 As soon as possible, head to the dry cleaner and point out and identify the stain to your professional cleaner.
 Be sure to mention if additional sauces or ingredients were involved.

 If raw or cooked meat hits the carpet, remove any solids as quickly as possible.
 Immediately blot the stain with a plain white cloth or paper towel to absorb either the oil or blood.

 Next, use a sponge to "rinse" the stained area with plain water.
 If you leave soapy residue in the carpet fibers it will actually attract soil.
 Keep blotting with a clean white cloth until no more soap remains.
-Allow the area to air dry away from direct heat or sunlight.
-Vacuum to lift carpet fibers.
+Allow the area to air dry away from direct heat or sunlight and then vacuum to lift carpet fibers.